whately/dynamic-stream-server/README.md

 3. Start `nginx` and verify that it is running.

-4. If you pretend to change configurations from `dss/global.conf` (and you probably should), create a file named `local.conf` in the same place and set only the variables you want to change.
+4. If you want to change any configuration variable at `dss/global.conf` (and you probably should), create a file named `local.conf` in the same place and set only the variables you want to change.
 E.g, to set the base directory to save files, add this to the file: